 Wondering how to entertain a one year on a plane?
 From the moment my little girl was born, I envisaged all of the wonderful adventures we could go on all over the world, providing her with those unique and once in a lifetime-style memories.
 Time has crept up on us and she is nearly a year old!
 We were meticulously planning our first holiday abroad and then it dawned on me… how do I entertain a one-year old on a plane?

 Flying with a baby can be a daunting experience for any new parents (or even those well-experienced!) due to peering eyes of other travellers and your child’s desire to be on the move and occupied at all times.
-Hopefully this blog post can help to give you some tips and tricks to consider when you travel with a one-year old baby and some carry on ideas while travelling with your baby in flight.
+Hopefully this blog post can help to give you some tips and travel activities to consider when you travel with a one-year old baby and some carry on ideas while travelling with your baby in flight.
 For even more toddler travel toys ideas see here.